Skip to content

 Overview

-Step 1 – Create the community
+Step 1 – Create the place

 • Choose a unique Name and a suitable Join Mode (Open, Request, or Invite).

-Step 2 – Configure community settings
+Step 2 – Configure place settings

 • Under Areas, enter one or more place names (e.g. rinklingen).